Chippewa Falls, Wisconsin: History

 The Chippewa Spring gained renewed attention in 1887 when politician Thaddeus C. Pound founded the Chippewa Springs Health Club, and at one point oversaw the company that bottled the spring water for sale.
 A Spring House was built over the original spring in 1893.
 It remains today, across from the modern water bottling plant on Park Ave.

 Other industries started in the 1880s and 1890s: flour mills, a brewery, a woolen mill, cigar factories, a shoe factory, and a broom factory.
 By 1902 it had become clear that the pineries were not as inexhaustible as many had thought, and a group of business leaders began to promote more diverse industries.
 They succeeded in starting more shoe factories, a sugar beet factory, and a glove factory.
 The big sawmill closed in 1911, but the other industries kept the community going.
 By 1920 the city had fifty manufacturers who employed 3,000 workers.

+In 1972, computer scientist Seymour Cray founded Cray Research in Chippewa Falls after having previously established a laboratory there while working at Control Data Corporation.
+The company was notable for creating the Cray-1 supercomputer, developed and produced in the city, which was the first commercially successful supercomputer.